LuisTessaro/MackTicket/README.md

 # MackTicket
-You can check how it looks in luistessaro.github.io/ticket/index
+You can check how it looks at: http://luistessaro.github.io/ticket/index